christophercelaya/desonity/README.md

 ## Thank You!

-If you are using Desonity to buidl something consider supporting me on Deso [@weeblet](https://diamondapp.com/u/weeblet) and feel free to show me your crative implementaitons of Desonity ;)
+If you are using Desonity to build something consider supporting me on Deso [@weeblet](https://diamondapp.com/u/weeblet) and feel free to show me your creative implementaitons of Desonity ;)